 Revolutionise your outbound campaigns and keep your agents in-call with our cloud-based predictive dialler software.

-This module automatically dials your numbers based on its adaptive understanding of when agents will finish their previous call.
-It then weeds out all the voicemails, disconnected calls, and engaged numbers, ensuring your team spends their time actually talking to real people.
+This module automatically dials multiple numbers and connects the first person to answer.
+It weeds out all the voicemails, disconnected calls, and engaged numbers, ensuring your team spends their time actually talking to real people.
+Configuring the dial rate is simple and instantaneous.

 No longer will your users have to spend hours every day listening to dial-tones and manually dialling numbers.
 Let our hosted dialler do the work for you – automatically screening the useless calls and enabling your agents to have more effective conversations.